 Next, in verse 14 we get a bit of an explanation about why something was done.
 God created lights in the "expanse of the sky", and then explained that they were not only to separate the day from the night, but to also mark the seasons, days and years - whatever they are.
 Our mythical observer might respond with, "What are seasons and years?
 What purpose do they serve?"
 Now these lights were the stars we see at night, but also the sun and the moon.
-We know now what they are, but imagine the plan in God's mind, knowing the end of His plan from the beginning.
+We know now what they are, but try to imagine the plan in God's mind, knowing the end of His plan from the beginning.
 This is a good end to the fourth day.

 Another kind of life...

 In verse 20, God spoke another word and, well, it's hard to imagine.
 The waters teemed with living, moving creatures.
 Not just plant life now, but living, moving creatures, both in the sea and in the air.
 The birds knew how to fly instantly, which requires energy in an ongoing process that must be replenished.
 We have not learned yet about death, and whether it affected animals at this point, so we don't know whether animals ate for energy or to stay alive.
 We can only guess that each of these creatures had bodily functions with needs that must be met for another new concept that came with creation - survival.

 Fill the seas and the earth